“Every child is an artist. The problem is how to remain an artist once we grow up.”

 Music: Students begin in Lower School with choir, general music and music theory.
 Semi-private piano lessons start in the First Grade with the option to add a string instrument in Third Grade.
 From piano lessons to jazz ensemble and orchestral ensemble, our students experience the joy of learning an instrument and applying all of the knowledge they learn in music theory classes.

 MCDS is a proud member of the Wisconsin School Music Association.

-Theater: Students enjoy extensive opportunities to explore their passion for the performing arts.
-A no-cut policy underlies our approach to the musicals and plays which are performed every spring and fall in our gymnasium/theater facility.
+Theatre: Students enjoy extensive opportunities to explore their passion for the performing arts.
+A no-cut policy underlies our approach to the musicals and plays which are performed every spring and fall in our gymnasium/theatre facility.
 Musical performances occur throughout the year, both during the school day and at special evening performances.